 The conversation couldn’t be timelier.
 When we think of winter athletes, we often think of wealthy, white men on snow with pearly white teeth.
 Or we think of the lithe, petite, ice princess twirling on skates.
 As a mom of a two female athletes, I want to dig a little deeper.

 I agree with P&G that there’s space for everyone in sports. #Loveoverbias is packed with meaning.
-If you haven’t seen the kick off video, take a moment and watch it now.

 I’m so excited that the 2018 Olympic Games are helping us redefine what an athlete is.
 Room being made on the podium for kids that might not have thought they belonged.
 For these Olympic Games, let’s look beyond the color of skin, religious beliefs, economic situations and sexual orientation.